Candlestick Patterns

 morning star candlesticks

-The Morning Star pattern signals a bullish reversal after a down-trend.
-The first candlestick has a long black body.
-The second candlestick gaps down from the first (the bodies display a gap, but the shadows may still overlap) and is more bullish if hollow.
-The next candlestick has a long white body which closes in the top half of the body of the first candlestick.
+The Morning Star candlestick pattern signals a bullish reversal after a down-trend.
+The first candle has a long black body.
+The second candlestick gaps down from the first and is more bullish if hollow.
+While the bodies display a gap, the shadows may still overlap.
+The third candle has a long white body, which closes in the top half of the body of the first candlestick.

 Evening Star